Cerberus9-dev/Raptor-OS/README.md

 A custom Bazzite-based Linux distribution built for gaming performance — F-22 HUD-inspired KDE theme, automatic GPU optimisation, low-latency audio, and a zero-terminal firstboot experience.

->  **HEAVY W.I.P — Feedback appreciated!**
+> ⚠️ **HEAVY W.I.P — Feedback appreciated!**
->  **This is NOT a live OS.** Requires a separate drive, replacing your current OS, or dual booting.
+> ℹ️ **This is NOT a live OS.** Requires a separate drive, replacing your current OS, or dual booting.
 Minimum 40–50 GB free for dual boot.
 Can be run in a VM first for testing.

 ---